Alcohol and Drug Use

 Drugs come in different forms and can be used in different ways.
 They can be smoked, snorted, inhaled, taken as pills, put in liquids or food, put in the rectum or the vagina, or injected with a needle.

 Some non-prescription medicines, such as cold medicines that have dextromethorphan as an ingredient, are being misused as a way to get high.
-What effects these drugs may have on your health depend on the type, strength, and amount of these drugs you use and whether you take them with illegal drugs or alcohol.
-The use of prescription and over-the-counter medicines with alcohol or illegal drugs may increase the effects of each substance.
-Glue, shoe polish, cleaning fluids, and aerosols are common household products with ingredients that are also being used to get high.
+What effects these drugs may have on your health depend on the type, strength, and amount of these drugs you use and whether you take them with another drug or alcohol.
+The use of prescription and over-the-counter medicines with alcohol or drugs may increase the effects of each substance.

 Health risks of alcohol and other drug use